henrynw/openrating/README.md

 ### Rating replay & backfills
 - Match ingestion records the current ladder state.
 If you later insert a match with a `start_time` earlier than what has already been processed, the ladder is marked dirty and a replay entry is queued automatically.
 - Run `npm run replay -- queue` to process queued ladders.
 The command re-sorts matches by `start_time`, truncates rating history, and rebuilds player ratings + pair synergies inside a transaction.
 Use `--dry-run` to preview the work without mutating state.
+Any players touched during the replay automatically receive fresh insight jobs so the worker catches their new rating history.
 - To rebuild a specific ladder on demand (for example after bulk edits), run `npm run replay -- ladder BADMINTON:SINGLES`.
 You can optionally pass `--from <ISO timestamp>` to hint at the earliest affected match and `--dry-run` to inspect the plan first.
 - The CLI works in both Postgres and in-memory modes; in-memory runs are useful for local validation.
 Replays clear the corresponding queue entry on success so repeated runs are idempotent.